MarkEdmondson1234/googleCloudRunner/README.md

 * Arben documents his experience on how he got started [scheduling BigQuery uploads using Docker and R](https://arbenkqiku.github.io/create-docker-image-with-r-and-deploy-as-cron-job-on-google-cloud)
 * Michał Ludwicki was a huge help in mentoring Arben for the post above - he also has created a GitHub repo of some [useful example files for googleCloudRunner scripts](https://github.com/MLud/GCP_Rscheduler)
 * Sam Terfa has a guide on how to use googleCloudRunner to [create an R API you can use GoogleSheets](https://towardsdatascience.com/using-r-and-python-in-google-sheets-formulas-b397b302098) to create its front end
+* Louis shows how to [create and deploy your own Python optimisation API using googleCloudRunner](https://louis-boguchwal.medium.com/create-and-deploy-your-own-optimization-api-7b4275f159c9)